Social Value Commitment

 Did you know?

+When Newcastle became a Fairtrade City in 2003 we were one of the first cities in the country to achieve this, and we've kept up our status ever since.
 All of the food and drink that we buy through our contracts is Fairtrade certified, which helps make sure that producers are paid a fair amount for their goods;

 All of the paper and timber we buy is Forestry Stewardship Council (FSC) accredited, meaning that we only buy from the most ethical and sustainable sources;